StefanosEleftheriadis/apartments_sales/README.md

-The program wrote in C. Find the suitable customers fo each apartment
+The program wrote with C. Find the suitable customers fo each apartment